friedrice0804/MTARSI_Classifier/README.md

 ![howtouse](./readme_images/howtouse.png)

 ### 1. Select option:
-Apply rotations or No rotations
-This options lets you to decide whether to feed rotated images to the CNN model.
+Options lets you to decide whether to feed rotated images to the CNN model.
 With rotated images, the CNN model could output results varies in aircraft model.
 The majority of the output is recognized as actual, and valid output.